 Reaching Home (RH) is a federal initiative that refers to base funding and additional, incremental investments provided to community-based programs aimed at preventing and reducing homelessness in Canada.
-There are six funding streams of Reaching Funding: Designated Communities (DC), Indigenous Homelessness (IH), Territorial Homelessness, Rural and Remote Homelessness, Distinctions-based Approaches, and Community Capacity and Innovation.
+There are two funding streams of Reaching Funding: Designated Communities (DC) and Indigenous Homelessness (IH).

-Lii Michif Otipemisiwak Family and Community Services (LMO) is the Indigenous Homelessness Community Entity (IH CE) in Kamloops and is responsible for administering and managing all RH Indigenous Homelessness funding.
+Lii Michif Otipemisiwak Family and Community Services (LMO) is the federal Indigenous Community Entity (CE) in Kamloops and is responsible for administering and managing all RH IH funding.